Covariance Formula (Table of Contents)

 - σy = Standard deviation of the Y- variable.

 However, Cov(x,y) defines the relationship between x and y, while and.
 Now, we can derive the correlation formula using covariance and standard deviation.
 The correlation measures the strength of the relationship between the variables.
-Whereas, it is the scaled measure of covariance which can’t be measured into a certain unit.
+At the same time, one cannot measure the scaled covariance measure in a specific unit.
 Hence, it is dimensionless.

-If the correlation is 1, they move perfectly together and if the correlation is -1 then stock moves perfectly in opposite directions.
-Or if there is zero correlation then there is no relations exist between them.
+If the correlation is 1, they move perfectly together; if the correlation is -1, then the stock moves perfectly in opposite directions.
+Or if there is zero correlation, then no relationship exists between them.

 Examples of Covariance Formula